mikera/clisk/README.md

 Clisk is a DSL library for procedural image generation that can be use from Clojure and Java.

-## Example code and resulting image:
+## Example code and resulting image

       (show  (v+ [0.9 0.6 0.3]
                  (dot [0.2 0.2 0]